Skip to content

 MSc Program

-Grade average equivalent to a University of Toronto B+ in the final year of undergraduate studies, and mid-B in the preceding year.
+An appropriate bachelor’s degree from a recognized university, with an average grade equivalent to a University of Toronto B+ or better in the last year of the bachelor’s degree and a minimum B average in the previous year.

 Unfortunately, due to the university’s funding structure, we are unable to accept international students into the MSc program.